To mark International Women's Day, we are launching our first podcast with testimonies of women working to put an end to wildlife crime.

 Commonly referred to as the most trafficked mammal in the world, the plight of the pangolin looks bleak.

-On 17 January, we convened our annual event for our partners in Amsterdam.
-The gathering was a great opportunity for us to actively engage with them and provide them with updates on our current developments and plans for the near future.
+On 17 January, we convened our annual event for our partners in Amsterdam to update them on our current developments and plans for the near future.

 The report details our Operation Dragon, a 2-year investigation (2016-2018) into the multi-million-dollar illegal trade of endangered reptile species in South and Southeast Asia and the scale of the corruption that enables it.